POSTECH-CVLab/point-transformer/README.rst

 ============================

 * This is an unofficial implemention of `Point Transformer <https://arxiv.org/abs/2012.09164>`_.
-* We use `PAConv Pytorch repository <https://github.com/CVMI-Lab/PAConv>`_ which the first author of `Point Transformer <https://arxiv.org/abs/2012.09164>`_ has participated in for the codebase.
+* We use `PAConv repo <https://github.com/CVMI-Lab/PAConv>`_ which the first author of `Point Transformer <https://arxiv.org/abs/2012.09164>`_ has participated in for the codebase.
-* For k-nearest neighbor search with heap sort, please refer `PAConv Pytorch repository <https://github.com/CVMI-Lab/PAConv>`_.
+* For k-nearest neighbor search with heap sort, please refer `PAConv repo <https://github.com/CVMI-Lab/PAConv>`_.

 Updates
 -----
-* [2021.10.26] Add semantic segmentation on S3DIS Area 5 with the new codebase, `PAConv Pytorch repository <https://github.com/CVMI-Lab/PAConv>`_.
+* [2021.10.26] Add semantic segmentation on S3DIS Area 5 with the new codebase, `PAConv repo <https://github.com/CVMI-Lab/PAConv>`_.

 Setup